-In this quarterly period from 1 April 2018 to 30 June 2018, the EM&A programme has been implemented as planned, including 102 sets of air quality measurements, 65 sets of construction noise measurements, 37 sets of water quality measurements, 6 complete sets of vessel line transect surveys and 15 days of land-based theodolite tracking survey effort for CWD monitoring, 1 set of coral post-translocation monitoring, as well as environmental site inspections and waste monitoring for the Project's construction works.
+In this quarterly period from 1 April 2019 to 30 June 2019, the EM&A programme has been implemented as planned, including 96 sets of air quality measurements, 52 sets of construction noise measurements, 38 sets of water quality measurements, 6 complete sets of vessel line transect surveys and 9 days of land-based theodolite tracking survey effort for CWD monitoring, the final round of additional coral post-translocation monitoring as well as environmental site inspections and waste monitoring for the Project's construction works.

 The key activities of the Project carried out in the reporting period included reclamation works and land-side works.
-Reclamation works included DCM works, marine filling, laying of sand blanket, seawall construction, and PVD installation.
-Land-side works involved mainly foundation and substructure work for Terminal 2 expansion, modification and tunnel work for APM and BHS systems, and preparation work for utilities, with activities include site establishment, site office construction, road and drainage works, cable ducting, demolition and modification of existing facilities, concrete removal works, piling, and excavation works.
+Reclamation works included DCM works, marine filling, seawall construction, and PVD installations.
+Land-side works involved mainly foundation and substructure work for Terminal 2 expansion, modification and tunnel work for APM and BHS, and preparation work for utilities, with activities include site establishment, site office construction, road and drainage works, cable ducting, demolition of existing facilities, piling, and excavation works.

-Monitoring results of construction dust, construction noise, construction waste, CWD, and coral post-translocation monitoring did not trigger any corresponding Action and Limit Levels in the reporting period.
+Monitoring results of construction dust, construction noise, construction waste, and CWD did not trigger the corresponding Action and Limit Levels in the reporting period.
 All site observations made by the ET were recorded in the site inspection checklists and passed to the contractor together with the recommended follow-up actions.

-For water quality, the water quality monitoring results for DO, turbidity, and total alkalinity obtained during the reporting period complied with their corresponding Action and Limit Levels stipulated in the EM&A programme.
+For water quality, the water quality monitoring results for turbidity, total alkalinity, SS, and chromium obtained during the reporting period were within the corresponding Action and Limit Levels stipulated in the EM&A programme.
 Relevant investigation and follow-up actions will be conducted according to the EM&A programme if the corresponding Action and Limit Levels are triggered.
-For SS, chromium, and nickel, some of the testing results triggered the relevant Action or Limit Levels in the reporting period, and the corresponding investigations were conducted accordingly.
-The investigation findings concluded that the cases were not due to the Project; hence, no adverse impact was introduced to all water quality sensitive receivers.
+For DO and nickel, some testing results triggered the relevant Action or Limit Levels, and the corresponding investigations were conducted accordingly.
+The investigation findings concluded that the case was not related to the Project.
+To conclude, the construction activities in the reporting period did not introduce adverse impact to all water quality sensitive receivers.

-In total, 2,606 ferry movements between HKIA SkyPier and Zhuhai / Macau were audited in the reporting period.
-All HSFs travelled through the SCZ with average speed within 15 knots, which complied with the SkyPier Plan.
-Five ferry movements had minor deviations from the diverted route during the reporting period.
-ET investigated the deviation cases and confirmed that all of them were related to public safety or emergency situations.
+In total, 2,088 ferry movements between HKIA SkyPier and Zhuhai / Macau were audited in the reporting period.
+All HSFs travelled through the SCZ with average speed within 15 knots in compliance with the SkyPier Plan.
+Nine ferry movements had minor deviations from the diverted route during the reporting period.
+ET investigated the deviation cases and confirmed that all of them were related to public safety.

-Between April and June 2018, ET conducted bi-weekly audit of the MSS to ensure the system recorded all deviation cases accurately and the contractors fully complied with the requirements of the MTRMP-CAV.
-A total of seven skipper training workshops were held by ET between April and June 2018 for captains of construction vessels associated with 3RS contracts.
-Another twenty-two skipper training workshops were held by contractors' Environmental Officers and competency tests were conducted subsequently with the trained captains by ET.
+During the reporting period, ET conducted bi-weekly audit of the MSS to ensure the system recorded all deviation cases accurately and the contractors fully complied with the requirements of the MTRMP-CAV.
+A total of four skipper training workshops were held by ET during the reporting period for captains of construction vessels associated with 3RS contracts.
+Another 15 skipper training workshops were held by contractors' Environmental Officers and competency tests were conducted subsequently with the trained captains by ET.

-On the implementation of MMWP, dolphin observers were deployed by the contractors for laying of open sea silt curtain and laying of silt curtains for sand blanket in accordance with the plan.
-On the implementation of DEZ Plan, dolphin observers were deployed for continuous monitoring of the DEZ by the contractors for ground improvement works (DCM works and PVD installation) and seawall construction in accordance with the DEZ Plan.
+On the implementation of MMWP, dolphin observers were deployed by the contractors for laying of silt curtains for marine filling works in accordance with the plan.
+On the implementation of DEZ Plan, dolphin observers were deployed for continuous monitoring of the DEZ by the contractors for DCM works, seawall construction, and PVD installation in accordance with the DEZ Plan.
 Trainings for the proposed dolphin observers were provided by the ET prior to the aforementioned works, with the training records kept by the ET.
 From the contractors' MMWP observation records and DEZ monitoring records, no dolphin or other marine mammals were observed within or around the silt curtains or the DEZ in this reporting period.
 Audits of acoustic decoupling for construction vessels were also carried out by ET.